Yoga with Stacey

 Stacey L.A.
 Sinclair is a 200 Hour RYT Hatha Instructor.
 She travels to India every year or two to study at The Centre of Self Realization with Gurumatha Amma and then she bring back yoga's ancient teachings for today's modern world.

-She has been teaching students for eight years in many locations in Ontario, Lake Louise, and the US and she loves the transformations she has witnessed in her self and her students.
+She has been teaching students for almost ten years in many locations in Ontario, Lake Louise, and the US and she loves the transformations she has witnessed in her self and her students.
 She is very grateful for the opportunity to guide her students on their path and for each student's individual uniqueness and experience's.

 Zen Stacey is how her students often refer to her.
 Her classes focus on journeying inward, quieting the body, mind and connecting with our true self.
 Stacey reads each class and teaches what she feels the students need in that moment.
 She is all about Oneness, Unconditional Love and Community.
-Come enjoy a class, a week-end retreat or a journey with her to India and other locations globally to explore and experience, yoga.
+Come enjoy a class, a week-end retreat or a journey with her to India and other locations globally to explore and experience yoga.

 What should you expect in a class with Stacey?
 She'll offer something different each time.
 Some classes you will flow, others she will challenge you with some power yoga, or some classes will be zen in a candle lit yin class.